Scarlet Witch is a Marvel Comics

 - Tomboy: Hard to imagine nowadays, but the Scarlet Witch was a bit tomboy back in the 1970s.
 Even Hawkeye once defined her as a "Churchill with skirts"

-- Took a Level in Badass: When she tapped into chaos magic, at the begining of Kurt Busiek's run.
+- Took a Level in Badass: When she tapped into chaos magic, at the beginning of Kurt Busiek's run.
 She grew from being mere Fetish Fuel, the girl in the swimsuit that makes tricks, into being arguably the most powerful Avenger (but not as far as with reality warping yet).
 In fact, several battles had the other Avengers gaining time until she could concentrate and defeat the monster with her magic.

 - In The Bronze Age of Comic Books she took an earlier level in badass under writer Steve Englehart, who made her more assertive and aggressive and had her study real witchcraft with Agatha Harkness, learning to do things like animate inanimate objects and call meteors down from the sky.

-- In JLA-Avengers, the higher levels of magic in the DC universe make Wanda so powerful that she's able to subdue the entire Justice League with one hex.
+- In JLA/Avengers, the higher levels of magic in the DC universe make Wanda so powerful that she's able to subdue the entire Justice League with one hex.

 - Too Powerful to Live: In House of M and Children's Crusade, several characters try to kill her to prevent her new reality warping powers from destroying the world.